iandresh/challenge1/README.md

 ## Results

 * What has been the business impact of this company so far?
+- Coinbase has allowed crypto coins to jump onto their exchange and receive their "coinbase effect" a theory that has been fabricated by the crypto community which states "get listed on Coinbase, and your price will skyrocket."
 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?
+- Some core metrics that companies in this domain use to meausre their success is the amount of transactions happening on their exchange.
+In the crypto world 47% of crypto traders choose Coinbase to buy and trade their assets, therefore I would say coinbase is the leading exchange.
 * How is your company performing relative to competitors in the same domain?
 - Company has been thriving alongside its competitors but has seemed to have a better grasp on crypto noobies than any of its competitors.

 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)
+- I would advise for them to list more tokens on their exchange.
 * Why do you think that offering this product or service would benefit the company?
+- I believe that by offering a vast variety of tokens on coinbase more users will stick to that exchange rather than going to another exchange to trade a certain token
 * What technologies would this additional product or service utilize?
+- This service would utilize blockchain and cryptocurrency technologies.
 * Why are these technologies appropriate for your solution?
+- These technologies are appropriate because they are the technologies needed to buy and sell crypto.